MAlshurbaji/Lesion-Net/README.md

 **Release date:** 16/Dec/2025

 ## Abstract
-This repository implements Lesion-Net, an attention-based segmentation model designed to improve small lesion detection in acute ischemic stroke MRI.
-The network emphasizes high-resolution features through reduced down-sampling, deeper early encoder stages, and uniform channel widths, enabling better preservation of fine lesion details.
-Lesion-Net achieves state-of-the-art performance on the ISLES 2022 and JHUS datasets and includes ablation studies demonstrating the impact of each architectural component.
+Accurate segmentation of acute ischemic stroke in MRI remains a significant challenge due to the presence of small and subtle lesions.
+Lesion-Net is an attention-based segmentation model designed for accurate small-lesion segmentation in brain MRI, with a focus on acute ischemic stroke.
+The architecture features a hierarchical encoder, lightweight decoder, and fusion-based segmentation head, with reduced spatial down-sampling and enhanced shallow-layer capacity to preserve fine lesion details.
+By prioritizing high-resolution features and uniform channel widths, Lesion-Net improves sensitivity to small lesions commonly missed by conventional designs.
+Experiments on ISLES 2022 and JHUS demonstrate strong performance and robustness in highly imbalanced small-lesion scenarios.

 ## Usage